0xAX/linux-insides/SyncPrim/linux-sync-1.md

 }
 ```

 As I wrote above, we will not consider stuff here which is related to debugging or tracing.
 The main point of the `lock_acquire` function is to disable hardware interrupts by the call of the `raw_local_irq_save` macro, because the given spinlock might be acquired with enabled hardware interrupts.
 In this way the process will not be preempted.
 Note that in the end of the `lock_acquire` function we will enable hardware interrupts again with the help of the `raw_local_irq_restore` macro.
-As you already may guess, the main work will be in the `__lock_acquire` function which is defined in the [kernel/locking/lockdep.c](https://github.com/torvalds/linux/blob/16f73eb02d7e1765ccab3d2018e0bd98eb93d973/kernel/locking/lockdep.c) source code file.
+As you already may guess, the main work will be in the `__lock_acquire` function which is defined in the [kernel/locking/lockdep.c](https://github.com/torvalds/linux/blob/master/kernel/locking/lockdep.c) source code file.

 The `__lock_acquire` function looks big.
-We will try to understand what does this function do, but not in this part.
-Actually this function mostly related to the Linux kernel [lock validator](https://www.kernel.org/doc/Documentation/locking/lockdep-design.txt) and it is not topic of this part.
+We will try to understand what this function does, but not in this part.
+Actually this function is mostly related to the Linux kernel [lock validator](https://www.kernel.org/doc/Documentation/locking/lockdep-design.txt) and it is not topic of this part.
 If we will return to the definition of the `__raw_spin_lock` function, we will see that it contains the following definition in the end:

 ```C
 LOCK_CONTENDED(lock, do_raw_spin_trylock, do_raw_spin_lock);
 ```

-The `LOCK_CONTENDED` macro is defined in the [include/linux/lockdep.h](https://github.com/torvalds/linux/blob/16f73eb02d7e1765ccab3d2018e0bd98eb93d973/include/linux/lockdep.h) header file and just calls the given function with the given `spinlock`:
+The `LOCK_CONTENDED` macro is defined in the [include/linux/lockdep.h](https://github.com/torvalds/linux/blob/master/include/linux/lockdep.h) header file and just calls the given function with the given `spinlock`:

 ```C
 #define LOCK_CONTENDED(_lock, try, lock) \
          lock(_lock)
 ```

-In our case, the `lock` is `do_raw_spin_lock` function from the [include/linux/spinlock.h](https://github.com/torvalds/linux/blob/16f73eb02d7e1765ccab3d2018e0bd98eb93d973/include/linux/spnlock.h) header file and the `_lock` is the given `raw_spinlock_t`:
+In our case, the `lock` is `do_raw_spin_lock` function from the [include/linux/spinlock.h](https://github.com/torvalds/linux/blob/master/include/linux/spnlock.h) header file and the `_lock` is the given `raw_spinlock_t`:

 ```C
 static inline void do_raw_spin_lock(raw_spinlock_t *lock) __acquires(lock)